 We can help you with all your Party Wall Award or Agreements matters.
 We can issue Notices on your behalf or act for you if you have been served Notice by your neighbour.
-We can undertake a Schedule of Condition report on your property and complete all the legalities required to agree Party Wall Awards.
+We can undertake a Schedule of a Condition report on your property and complete all the legalities required to agree to Party Wall Awards.

-Please contact us if you are proposing works that are notifiable under the Act, or if you have received a Notice and are unsure of what to do.
+Please contact us if you are proposing works that are notifiable under the Act, or if you have received a notice and are unsure of what to do.
 We would be happy to help and advise you as best we can.

 The Party Wall Act etc. 1996 is a piece of legislation that sets out a framework for how proposed building works affect neighbouring properties.
 It is designed to prevent or resolve disputes between property owners.
 It covers three different areas of work:

 – Works directly affecting an existing Party Wall or Party Structure

 – Excavation work within 3 metres or 6 metres of a neighbouring property and to a depth deeper that the neighbouring foundations

 – New walls built up to or astride the boundary line between properties

 The above works are known as ‘notifiable’ works and Building Owners proposing such works should inform Adjoining Owners in writing by way of a Notice.

 A ‘party wall’ is typically a wall that stands astride a boundary line between two separate properties.
 The dividing wall between two houses is a good example of this.
 However, a ‘party wall’ can also sit on one side of a boundary but still separate two properties.
 For example, if an owner builds a wall just inside their boundary and a neighbour then constructs something up against it at a later date, this wall then becomes a ‘party wall’.